Research: A Cold Shower Leads to Fewer Sick Days

 But it’s something we should seriously consider due to the mounting health benefits.

 It’s something I’ve warmed to (yep, I went there) over the last few years.
-These perceived health benefits of a cold plunge coupled with my own experiences has left me with a lot to be thankful for.
+These perceived health benefits of a cold plunge coupled with my own experiences have left me with a lot to be thankful for.

 When you break it down a cold shower really is a natural phenomenon.
-Out in the wild it’s rare to find a body of water that’s steaming hot in the spirit of our usual hosing down rituals.
+Out in the wild, it’s rare to find a body of water that’s steaming hot in the spirit of our usual hosing down rituals.
 When you think of it like this it’s almost strange that the majority of our bathing and showering isn’t in the cold.
 Sure a hot shower feels great and most likely has it’s own health benefits, but where’s the balance?

-This stands out even more when we consider how reliant we are on warm clothes and indoor heating if the temperature drops.
+This stands out, even more, when we consider how reliant we are on warm clothes and indoor heating if the temperature drops.
 We may be divorcing ourselves from the other side of the ledger.
 Perhaps we aren’t allowing the body to self-regulate in these moments.
 After all, the cold is normal too right?

 Thankfully there’s mounting evidence in support of cold exposure, particularly in the form of cold showers.

 With this in mind, a study from the Netherlands has found that a routine cold shower may lead to better health in the form of fewer sick days from work.
 The trial dubbed “the Cool Challenge” took results from over 3,000 participants over the course of three months and found some interesting cold shower benefits.

 Cold Shower Power